berkayylmao/NFSPluginSDK/README.md

 An attempt to reverse compiled types of BlackBox era Need for Speed games to allow creating plugins/scipt mods easily.

-Given the workload of finding leaked builds, cross-referencing compiled code, finding references to the variables inside structures and hand-crafting each structure; and also working alone, some structures may not feature all of their features and/or have missing functions/variables.
+Given the workload of finding leaked builds, cross-referencing compiled code, finding references to the variables inside structures and hand-crafting each of them; and also working alone, some structures may not have all of their features and/or have missing functions/variables.
 However, NFSPluginSDK is mature enough to be used as a base.
 [NFS Chat Chaos Mod](https://github.com/berkayylmao/NFS-Chat-Chaos-Mod) and [B.A.M.](https://github.com/berkayylmao/BerkaysAssortedMods) already use it.

 | Game                 | Progress |       Attrib       |      PVehicle      |     AIVehicle      |     \*Pursuit      |
 | :------------------- | :------: | :----------------: | :----------------: | :----------------: | :----------------: |